Tree Surveys for Planning in Swindon – Get Planning Consent, or Your Money Back

-Then, all you need to do is submit your survey along with your application and wait for your Planning Case Officer to give you planning permission…
+Then, all you need to do is submit the report from your tree survey along with your application and wait for your planning case officer to give you planning…

-…and if you choose Arbtech, you will get planning permission.
+…and if you choose Arbtech, you will get planning consent.

 That’s quite a bold statement to make, but we’ve got the stats to back it up.